 Take back your power.

 : To delete your Facebook account.
 Yes, really.
 Completely.
-You can still run a profitable business … get a book deal … stay connected with friends … throw + get invited to parties.
+You can still run a profitable business … get a book deal … stay connected with friends … throw and get invited to parties.
 It’s possible.
 I’m living proof.

 : To let certain emails — lots of emails — rest peacefully in your inbox for 2, 3, 7 or 10 days before answering them.
 You’re not “getting behind on your emails.”
 You’re “getting ahead on your life.”

 : To answer ALL of your emails in the form of a three-line haiku.
 Just because you want to.

 : To post poetry on your “professional, business-focused blog,” even if it’s not perfect and amazing.
 Why not?
 I do.